Connect with Meghna

-Sabharwal's research expertise lies in public human resource management, specifically related to workplace diversity, job satisfaction, performance, comparative human resource management, and high-skilled immigration.
+Sabharwal's research focuses on public human resource management, specifically related to workforce diversity, job satisfaction, performance, comparative human resource management, and high-skilled immigration.

 Examines the turnover intention rates of self-identified LGBT employees in the U.S. federal government.
 Uses the Office of Personnel Management's inclusion quotient and the 2015 Federal Employee Viewpoint Survey and identifies links in the relationships between workplace inclusion and turnover outcomes among LGBT individuals.

 Assesses the state-of-the-field by addressing the following question: How has research on diversity in the field of public administration progressed over time?
 Seeks to examine how the focus of diversity has transformed over time and the way the field has responded to half a century of legislation and policies aimed at both promoting equality and embracing difference.

 Focuses on the concept of organizational inclusion, which goes beyond diversity management, the dominant paradigm in the field of public administration.

 Uses federal government data to examine the phenomenon recently termed as "glass cliff."
 Discusses how women in leadership positions continue to face an uphill battle; they often are placed in precarious positions setting them up for failure and pushing them over the edge.

 Explores and compares the job satisfaction rates of faculty members employed in research institutions with special attention paid to differences across gender and disciplines.
 Employs data from the 2003 Survey of Doctorate Recipients, which is a biennially collected survey of doctoral awardees and is funded by the National Science Foundation.